summa-dev/halo2-experiments/README.md

 # Experiment 10 - LessThan Chip V2

-This LessThan Chip works similarly to the one defined inside the [ZK-evm circuits gadgets](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/main/gadgets/src/less_than.rs).
+This LessThan Chip is imported from the [ZK-evm circuits gadgets](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/main/gadgets/src/less_than.rs).
 The LessThan Chip takes two values that are part of the witness (`lhs` and `rhs`) and returns 1 if `lhs < rhs` and 0 otherwise.

 ### Configuration